 This major is no longer available to incoming students and is in teach-out status for current students.
+See Biblical Studies for the replacement program.
+The Biblical Studies program meets minimum academic requirements for C&MA credentialing requirements.

 BIBLE AND THEOLOGY MINOR